JvanKatwijk/eti-stuff/eti-cmdline/README.md

 The command `(sudo) make install` will install the created executable in `/usr/local/bin` unless specified differently (note that it requires root permissions)

+If \-D__CONCURRENT' is added, the translation of sub channels will be done in separate threads.
+Note however, that - since deconvolution procedures are cached and not reentrant - not using threads takes less cpu user time.

 --------------------------------------------------------------------------
 ## Command line parameters